Napam/meny/README.md

 Entering ``h`` will display this text that explains the special cases.

+Enter ``-1`` or any integer will "reverse" the choices, such that you take the last choice.
+This is motivated by Python lists where you can index like list[-1]

 ## Arguments
 The cases can take arguments as well!
 Simply implement them as functions with type hints (type hints are mandatory for the case functions):
 ````python